scouten/ericscouten.travel/content/2017/06-24+europe/31-rural-latvia-and-lithuania/index.md

 {{ es_image(id = "es-3581-012", caption = "Želva, Lithuania") }}

-I would have loved to explore the old town of Vilnius, where I am now staying, but while it was daylight, it was raining hard here.
+Tonight I'm in Vilnius where the airport is closed for repairs.

+Good news: I knew that already, so tomorrow's flight is booked from Kaunas instead with enough time to drive there.

+Good news (for me) #2: Because the airport is closed, there aren't so many tourists.
+I got a very nice upgrade to my room.

+Good news #3: Old town Vilnius looks charming.

+Bad news: It's raining like crazy here, so no photo walk tonight.
 (When I drove in, a car in an adjacent lane hit a rut in the pavement and kicked up so much water that I could not see for a couple of seconds!)

 {{ es_image(id = "es-3579-022", caption = "Vilnius, Lithuania") }}